eerkela/bertrand/docs/source/content/api/attach.rst

 Attach
 ======
-If ``pdcast.attach`` is imported, each of these methods will be attached directly to ``pd.Series`` objects under the given endpoint.
+If :func:`pdcast.attach() <attach>` is invoked, each of these methods will be attached directly to ``pandas.Series`` and ``pandas.DataFrame`` objects under the given endpoints.
 The only exception is the :func:`@dispatch() <dispatch>` decorator itself, which allows users to add new methods to this list.

 These methods may not be defined for all types.
-If a type does not define a method, it will default to the standard pandas implementation, if one exists.
+If a type does not define a method, it will default to the standard pandas implementation if one exists.
-See each method's description for a list of types that define it.
+See each method's description for a list of types that it applies to.
 If there is any doubt, an explicit check can be performed by testing whether a series' ``.element_type`` has an attribute of the same name.
 If this is the case, then the overloaded definition will be used for that series.

 .. doctest:: attach

     >>> import pandas as pd
-    >>> import pdcast.attach
+    >>> import pdcast; pdcast.attach()
     >>> hasattr(pd.Series([1, 2, 3]).element_type, "round")
     True
     >>> hasattr(pd.Series(["a", "b", "c"]).element_type, "round")